Things to Do in the Marlborough Sounds

 1. Walk or Cycle the Queen Charlotte Track

 An excellent way to spend some time in the Marlborough Sounds is by doing the Queen Charlotte Track.
-This 70km walking/biking trail winds its way through native forest and high mountain ridges overlooking the Marlborough Sounds.
+This 70km (43-mile) walking/biking trail winds its way through native forest and high mountain ridges overlooking the Marlborough Sounds.
 While the full multi-day hike is the best way to make the most out of the track, there are options to do sections as day hikes or rides.
 For more information on biking the trail, check out Mountain Biking in Marlborough.

 Location: Boat transport to various sections of the Queen Charlotte Track can be taken from Picton.